 In today’s blog article, I will go into a little bit more detail about how the family code addresses this issue.

 Joint Custody and Child Support

 Child support is still paid when parents have joint custody in Texas in most situations.

 Joint Managing Conservatorship in Texas does not mean equal time.
-Generally in most joint managing conservatorship case one parent is name the primary conservator who has the right to determine the primary residence of the child and the other parent has visitation.
+Generally, in most joint managing conservatorship cases one parent is named the primary conservator who has the right to determine the primary residence of the child, and the other parent has visitation.